minoblog/minoblog.github.io/_posts/2018-08-31-Podcast-English-Total.md

 Ep53.
 Do you have any idea what time is it?

 Ep54.
 They are all good, I guess you just have to watch them all.

+Ep55.
+It's really close.
+Want to walk?

+Ep56.
+I don't know how I feel about that.

+Ep57 Are there any foods, you don't eat?

+Ep58.
+Just be straight with me.

+Ep59.
+I'm sorry, I didn't mean it that way.